Kernel Conjugate Gradient Methods with Random Projections: Learning with Kernel Conjugate Gradient Methods and Random Projection

+\rvo{ At $t$-th iteration, the algorithm finds an approximated solution of \eqref{eq:NormEq} via a residual least squares optimization restricted to the order-$t$ Krylov subspace generated by the operator $\ao$ and the vector $\proj\SX^*\NOutputs$.
+Note that Algorithm \ref{alg:1} appears to be a problem over an infinite-dimensional Hilbert space, which could not be directly realized on the computer.
+In what follows, we show that Algorithm \ref{alg:1} is equivalent to a CGM applied to a finite-dimensional linear equation, thanks to the so-called representation theorem similar to those for kernel ridge regression, considering three different special schemes.}

-where $\mcP_{t-1}$ denotes the set of real polynomials of degree at most $t-1$. \end{alg} Different choices on the subspace $\HKS$ correspond to different algorithms.
-Particularly, when $\proj = I$, the algorithm is the classical KCGM.
-In this paper, we will set where $\skt = [G_{ij}]_{1\leq i\leq m, 1\leq j\leq n}$ is a random matrix, or with $\tilde{x}_j$ chosen randomly from $\bx$.
-The following examples provide numerical realizations of Algorithm \ref{alg:1}, considering randomized sketches, Nystr\"{o}m-subsampling sketches and non-sketching regimes.
+Different choices on the subspace $\HKS$ correspond to different algorithms.
+When $\proj = I$, the algorithm reduces to classical KCGM and its statistical result has been investigated in \cite{blanchard2010optimal}.
+In this case, we have the following representation theorem for Algorithm \ref{alg:1}.